 Suicide Prevention Resource Center (SPRC), USA

-Provides technical assistance, training, and materials to increase the knowledge and expertise of suicide prevention practitioners and other professionals serving people at risk for suicide.
+Provides technical assistance, training, and materials to increase the knowledge and expertise of suicide prevention practitioners and other professionals serving people considering suicide suicide.

 Alberta Centre for Injury Control and Research.
 (2012).
 Suicide/self-inflicted injuries in Alberta.
 Retrieved from http://acicr.ca/Upload/Newsletter-data-pages/Suicides%202010%20data.pdf